Azerbaijani Defense Ministry refutes Armenian disinformation | News.az

 Azerbaijani Defense Ministry refutes Armenian disinformation

-The information spread by the opposing side that on October 2, at about 14:25, the Azerbaijan Army Units allegedly opened fire on a vehicle transporting food to the positions of the Armenian armed forces stationed in the direction of the Zarkand settlement of Basarkechar region is completely false, the Defense Ministry of Azerbaijan told News.Az.
+The information spread on some Armenian social networks that Azerbaijan Army Units allegedly subjected to fire civilian facilities is completely false and disinformation, the Defense Ministry of Azerbaijan told News.Az.

-“We categorically deny the information disseminated by the Armenian defense ministry,” the ministry stated.
+“We reiterate that the civilian population and civilian infrastructure facilities are not targeted by the Azerbaijan Army Units, only legitimate military targets are incapacitated by the use of high-precision weapons,” the ministry said.